klcollier/Welcome/README.md

 - 👋 Hi, I’m LYNNE!
-- 👀 I’m interested in IT and finance.
+- 👀 I’m interested in IT, purchasing and finance.
 - 🌱 I’m currently gaining Help Desk experience and loving it.
 - 💞️ Thanks for visiting!